On a recent trip to Japan I had the opportunity to practice Surrender. This came in the guise of a lost passport. My own!

 Having known each other for many years, the banter was light and humorous.
 “How’s your Japanese Deb?” one friend asked.
 “Why?”
 I replied.
 “Because you might have to go to the Australian Embassy in Tokyo to get another passport!!”.

 However, the point I’d like to make is this.

 In the midst of a lost passport, being in a foreign land and not speaking the language, I noticed I was taking the whole thing very calmly.

 I felt no panic or fear.
 I thought “Okay, what’s this about?
 What am I supposed to learn from this?”

-At no time did I feel alone.
+At no time did I feel scared or alone.
 I trusted what was happening completely.